Khopra Ridge Trek

 Lunch at a teahouse is usually the main hot meal and often features the Nepali staple dal bhat (unlimited steamed rice with lentil soup and vegetable curries).
 Alternative lunch entrées include noodle soups (thukpa or ramen-style), fried noodles or fried rice with vegetables (often called chow mein), and curry with chapati flatbread.
 Vegetable momos (steamed dumplings) or vegetable curries are also popular lunch dishes.
 Some teahouses even offer simple Western-style dishes at lunch, such as sandwiches or pasta.

 Dinner typically begins with a soup (e.g., clear vegetable, garlic, or noodle soup).
 The main course again usually centers on dal bhat or similar rice-based dishes.
 Besides dal bhat, diners can order various rice or noodle dishes, momos (steamed or fried dumplings), curries with chapati, and local starches.
 For example, potato dishes like dhido (buckwheat/millet porridge) or roasted potatoes are common, and in larger teahouses one might find spaghetti, pizza, or even burgers and spring rolls.
-Breakfast items such as pancakes or omelets may also be offered again at dinner.
+Dinnertime may also offer breakfast items like pancakes or omelets.
 Overall, teahouse meals are plentiful and designed to provide high-energy carbohydrates and proteins.

 If trekkers have allergies or dietary restrictions, the best strategy is to tell your guide and the teahouse cook in advance.
 Trekkers needing a strict gluten-free diet should notify guides or cooks in advance.